iandunn/quick-navigation-interface/readme.txt

-= Can I customize the keyboard shortcuts and other options? = There isn't a settings page, but all of the internal options can be modified via the `idi_options` filter.
+= Can I customize the keyboard shortcuts and other options? = There isn't a settings page, but all of the internal options can be modified via the `qni_options` filter.
 If you're not familiar with using filters, you can [learn more about them](https://developer.wordpress.org/plugins/hooks/filters/) from the WordPress Plugin Developer's Handbook, and then implement them in [a functionality plugin](http://wpcandy.com/teaches/how-to-create-a-functionality-plugin) that you write, or via a plugin like [Functionality](https://wordpress.org/plugins/functionality/).

 The values of the keys must correspond to [jQuery's standardized key codes](http://jquerypp.com/release/latest/docs/key.html), and the plugin doesn't currently support using combinations.